microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 ![Random edits](write.png)

-As expected Line Array wins when the file is very small.
+As expected line array wins when the file is very small.
 Accessing a random position in a small array and tweaking a string which has around 100~150 characters is really fast.
-The Line Array starts to choke when the file has a lot of lines (100k+).
-Sequential inserts in large files make this situation worse as the JavaScript engine does a lot of work in order to resize the large array.
-Piece Tree behaves in a stable fashion as each edit is just a string append and a couple RBTree operations.
+The line array starts to choke when the file has a lot of lines (100k+).
+Sequential inserts in large files make this situation worse as the JavaScript engine does a lot of work in order to resize the large array. piece tree behaves in a stable fashion as each edit is just a string append and a couple RBTree operations.

 ### 4. Reading